Rails Migrations in a nutshell

 It will change the column type.

-Here how you can remove the column from a table.
-Let's take an example of Post table, we want to remove the view column from it.
+Here is how you can remove the column from a table.
+Let's take an example of the Post table, we want to remove the view column from it.

 Create a migration using the following command